 As far as charges, the prosecutor could elect to charge the accused as either a minor or an adult.
 This would depend on the age of the accused at the time the conduct occurred.
 But it is most likely that the person would be charged as an adult.
 These charges could be brought by the victim but, it may help in this case to have the family involved considering the circumstances.

 Ultimately, this will likely come down to whether the statute of limitations even allows charges to be filed.
-You should consult an attorney in your area if you want a definitive answer to this issue.
+You should consult a criminal defense lawyer in Delaware in your area if you want a definitive answer to this issue.